mjordan/larkm/README.md

 * "naan": the NAAN that serves as the key to the other configuration settings.
 This is identical to its parent NAAN key.
 * "default_shoulder": the ARK shoulder applied to new ARKs if one is not provided.
 * "allowed_shoulders": a list of shoulders that are allowed in new ARKs provided by clients.
 If your default shoulder is the only one currently used by your NAAN, provide an empty list for "allowed_shoulders" (e.g. `[]`).
-* "committment_statements": a mapping from shoulders to text expressing your institution's committment to maintaining the ARKs.
+* "commitment_statements": a mapping from shoulders to text expressing your institution's commitment to maintaining the ARKs.
+* "constrain_commitment_statements": either "yes" or "no", indicating whether ARKs are allowed to use commitment statements other than those defined in the "commitment_statements" list.
 * "erc_metadata_defaults": a definition of default values for [ERC properties](https://www.dublincore.org/groups/kernel/spec/) if the properties are not specified when the ARK is created.
 * "sqlite_db_path": absolute or relative (to larkm.py) path to larkm's sqlite3 database file.
 Must exist and be writable by the process running larkm.
 * "log_file_path": absolute or relative (to larkm.py) path to the log file.
 Must exist and be writable by the process running larkm.